College of Medicine

 This graduate course combines didactic lectures and in-class discussions of scientific papers focusing on the fundamentals of hormone action and signal transduction at the cellular and molecular levels.
 Emphasis is on conceptual understanding and critical thinking/discussion of key mechanisms and experimental approaches in molecular endocrinology with applicability to other areas of biology.

 NDBS 5111 Cell Biology

 The structure and function of cells and cellular organelles with particular attention to how these interact in larger units of organization.
 (Same as ANAT 5093 and BIOC 5093)

 Course Director: Jason Chang, Ph.D.

-The focus of this course will be on the various processes involved in the flow of information from genes to their expressed products.
-Regulation of these processes will be explored in depth for both prokaryotic and eukaryotic systems.
-Topics will include: genomic organization, DNA replication and recombination, transcription, RNA processing, translation, genomics and proteomics, differentiation and development.
+The focus of this course is on the various processes involved in the flow of information from genes to their expressed products.
+Regulation of these processes are explored in depth for both prokaryotic and eukaryotic systems.
+Topics include: genomic organization, DNA replication and recombination, transcription, RNA processing, translation, genomics and proteomics, differentiation and development.
 Prerequisite: consent of instructor.

 Course Director: Patricia A. Wight, Ph.D.

 Lectures and discussion of relevant publications which cover major processes in cell biology.
 Classes will emphasize the molecular models and experimental data that describe these cell processes.
-Topics will include nuclear import/export, protein secretion and trafficking, endocytosis and excytosis, cell cycle control and signal transduction.
+Topics include nuclear import/export, protein secretion and trafficking, endocytosis and excytosis, cell cycle control and signal transduction.
 Prerequisite: Prior course in cell biology or consent; course in biochemistry or molecular biology recommended.
-(Same as MBIM 6104)